 What is Co-Breastfeeding?

-Telling my story and sharing my family’s journey to co-breastfeeding was important to me because when I started down this path, I really did not have many places to turn for advice and support.
-And the more I talked to others, the more I realized that my wife and my experience was not unusual, but could, in fact, give hope to other same-sex couples that may be starting their own co-breastfeeding journey.
+Telling my story and sharing my family’s journey to co-breastfeeding was important to me because when I started down this path, I did not have many places to turn for advice and support.
+And the more I talked to others, the more I realized that my wife and my experience was not unusual, but could give hope to other same-sex couples that may be starting their own co-breastfeeding journey.